Two-stage ordering of spins in a dipolar spin ice on the kagome lattice: Abstract

 \section{Abstract}

 Spin ice, a peculiar thermal state of a frustrated ferromagnet on the pyrochlore lattice, has a finite entropy density and excitations carrying magnetic charge.
-By combining analytical arguments and Monte Carlo simulations, we show that a similar magnet on kagome has two distinct spin-ice phases.
-The lower-temperature spin ice is distinguished by an ordering of magnetic charges.
-We comment on possible realizations of this model.
+By combining analytical arguments and Monte Carlo simulations, we show that spin ice on the two-dimensional kagome lattice orders in two stages.
+The intermediate phase has ordered magnetic charges and is separated from the paramagnetic phase by an Ising transition.
+The transition to the low-temperature phase is of the three-state Potts or Kosterlitz-Thouless type, depending on the presence of defects in charge order.

-Frustrated magnets \cite{diep:2004, ContPhys.50.533} attract attention of both theorists and experimentalists as models of strongly interacting systems with unusual ground states and elementary excitations.
-One of the recent surprises was a realization that elementary excitations in spin ice \cite{Science.294.1495,gingras.review.2009} are quasiparticles carrying magnetic charge \cite{Nature.451.42}.
+Frustrated magnets \cite{IFM} attract attention of both theorists and experimentalists as models of strongly interacting systems with unusual ground states and elementary excitations.
+One of the recent surprises was a realization that elementary excitations in spin ice \cite{gingras.review.2009} are quasiparticles carrying magnetic charge \cite{Nature.451.42}.
 Subsequent work \cite{NatPhys.5.258} uncovered signatures of the magnetic monopoles in magnetization dynamics of spin ice.
 Spin ice is a frustrated ferromagnet discovered in the pyrochlore Ho$_2$Ti$_2$O$_7$, where magnetic Ho$^{3+}$ ions form a network of corner-sharing tetrahedra \cite{PhysRevLett.79.2554}.
-The magnetic moments $\bm \mu_i = \pm \mu \hat \mathbf e_i$ are forced to point along a $\langle 111 \rangle$ axis $\hat \mathbf e_i$ by a strong crystal field.
+The magnetic moments $\bm \mu_i = \sigma_i \mu \hat \mathbf e_i = \pm \mu \hat \mathbf e_i$ are forced to point along a $\langle 111 \rangle$ axis $\hat \mathbf e_i$ by a strong crystal field.
 The easy-axis anisotropy makes the spins Ising-like, so that a microstate of this magnet can be described by Ising variables $\sigma_i = \pm 1$.
-The Hamiltonian includes exchange interactions of strength $J$ for pairs of nearest neighbors $\langle ij \rangle$ and dipolar interactions between all spins \cite{gingras.review.2009}:
+The Hamiltonian of spin ice includes exchange interactions of strength $J$ for pairs of nearest neighbors $\langle ij \rangle$ and dipolar interactions between all spins \cite{gingras.review.2009}: